sveltia/sveltia-cms/README.md

 - List
   - The `min` and `max` options can be used separately.
 You don’t need to specify both to use either option[^145].
   - The Add Item button appears at the bottom of the list when the `add_to_top` option is not `true`, so you don’t have to scroll up each time to add new items.
-  - You can expand or collapse the entire list, while the Expand All and Collapse All buttons allow you to expand or collapse all items in the list at once.
+  - Users can expand or collapse the entire list, while the Expand All and Collapse All buttons allow you to expand or collapse all items in the list at once.
   - A required List field with no subfield or value is marked as invalid[^43].
   - An optional List field with no subfield or value is saved as an empty array, rather than nothing[^44].
-  - You can enter spaces in a simple text-based List field[^50].
+  - Users can enter spaces in a simple text-based List field[^50].
-  - You can preview variable types without having to register a preview template[^42].
+  - Users can preview variable types without having to register a preview template[^42].
 - Markdown
   - The rich text editor is built with the well-maintained [Lexical](https://lexical.dev/) framework, which solves various issues with a [Slate](https://github.com/ianstormtaylor/slate)-based editor in Netlify/Decap CMS, including fatal application crashes[^71][^72][^73][^111], lost formatting when pasting[^124], backslash injections[^53], dropdown visibility[^70], and text input difficulties with IME[^54].
-  - You can set the default editor mode by changing the order of the `modes` option[^58].
+  - Developers can set the default editor mode by changing the order of the `modes` option[^58].
 If you want to use the plain text editor by default, add `modes: [raw, rich_text]` to the field configuration.
   - Line breaks are rendered as line breaks in the preview pane according to GitHub Flavored Markdown (GFM).
 - Object
   - Sveltia CMS offers two ways to have conditional fields in a collection[^30]:
-    - You can use [variable types](https://decapcms.org/docs/variable-type-widgets/) (the `types` option) with the Object widget just like the List widget.
+    - Developers can use [variable types](https://decapcms.org/docs/variable-type-widgets/) (the `types` option) with the Object widget just like the List widget.
     - An optional Object field (`required: false`) can be manually added or removed with a checkbox[^88].
 If unadded or removed, the required subfields won’t trigger validation errors[^16], and the field will be saved as `null`.
 - Relation
   - Field options are displayed with no additional API requests[^14].
 The confusing `options_length` option, which defaults to 20, is therefore ignored[^76].